-- 34. Roberts and Smith does not apply when the borrowed funds are paid to someone else other than the person who originally paid them into the income earning activity.
-In that situation, even though the borrowed funds would be recorded as a liability against the assets, there is no particular connection between the new borrowing and those assets.
-That situation contrasts with the one where the borrowings are used to repay funds in the partnership that had a sufficient nexus for deductibility.
-When the new borrowing has the effect of repaying those other funds to the person who contributed them, the replacing funds have a special connection with the funds replaced that can be traced from one use of funds to the other, such that the replacing funds can take the place of the replaced funds and so take on the deductibility nexus of the replaced funds.
-Funds used to replace but not repay funds do not have that same connection with those amounts and do not inherit any deductibility status. - 35.
+- 40. When the borrowed funds are used to enable funds invested in income earning activities to be repaid to the person who invested them, the borrowed funds have the necessary connection with the income earning activity of the partnership or business.
+This connection arises because the borrowed funds, in effect, replace the repaid funds.
+As a result, the borrowed funds take the place of the repaid funds and so take on the deductibility nexus of the replaced funds.
+By contrast, Roberts and Smith does not apply when the borrowed funds are paid to a person who did not invest funds into the income earning activity.
+In this situation, even though the borrowed funds would be recorded as a liability against the assets, there is no necessary connection between the borrowed funds and the income earning activity.
+This is because the borrowed funds do not replace any funds invested in the income earning activity. - 41.
 This distinction can be understood from a statutory interpretive point of view.
 If the Roberts and Smith principle extended to borrowings used to replace any amounts in an income earning activity or business, then interest on those funds would in most cases be deductible.
 That result would be inconsistent with the presence of a statutory test for deductibility that requires a sufficient connection between interest and income.
-For example, a business might borrow and use the funds for a non-income use, such as to make a nil interest loan to a sister company, to invest in a company which was barred from making distributions, or to pay criminal fines.
+For example, a business might borrow and use the funds for a non-income use, such as to make a nil interest loan to a sister company, to invest in a company that was barred from making distributions, or to pay criminal fines.
 The argument might be made that as the borrowing would be reflected in the business' liabilities, it was used in the income earning activity.
-However, borrowed funds used in that way are not connected with the income earning activity or business.
+However, borrowed funds used in that way are not connected with the income earning activity of the business.
 No amount is repaid, and therefore the borrowings cannot inherit any connection with income.

-- 36. Professor Parsons discussed this issue in his paper Roberts and Smith: Principles of Interest Deductibility.
+- 42. Professor Ross Parsons discussed this issue in his paper "Roberts and Smith: Principles of Interest Deductibility"2.
 He argued that the Roberts and Smith principle should not be simply that a borrowing inherits the deductibility status of the original borrowing.
 If that were the rule, then there "would be opened a means of obtaining deductions for interest in respect of money borrowed that is used for private non-income producing purposes".
-In the Commissioner's opinion, an interpretation of the deductibility provision that would lead to all interest being deductible, in the context of a provision that the Courts have said requires a sufficient connection and apportionment where that connection is not established, cannot be correct. - 37.
+In the Commissioner's opinion, an interpretation of the deductibility provision that would lead to all interest being deductible, in the context of a provision that the Courts have said requires a sufficient connection and apportionment where that connection is not established, cannot be correct. - 43.
 Therefore, in the Commissioner's view, the Roberts and Smith principle requires that funds repaid are returned to the person who invested or advanced them.